Holiday club opens for the summer after £12k grant

 Stick ‘n’ Step has been helping children with cerebral palsy for nearly 20 years but was left facing tough times after Covid-19 seriously impacted their ability to continue fundraising.

 The charity was set up in Wallasey in 2002 and has gone from strength-to-strength, prompting them to open a second centre in Runcorn three years ago with help from the Steve Morgan Foundation.

 The charity furloughed some of their staff but didn’t want to stop all their life-changing work and were awarded £21,000 by the Covid-19 Emergency Fund.

 Janet Ratcliffe, trusts and grants fundraiser at Stick ‘n’ Step, said: “The grant from the Steve Morgan Foundation has enabled us to continue paying the salaries of our conductors who have adapted the ‘hands on’ classroom sessions they normally offer to children with cerebral palsy to allow the families to benefit from personalised homework plans which have included video tutorials and/or photos.

 “The conductors have also been offering telephone and email support and where appropriate, have also been delivering specialist equipment to families to help the children maintain their activities and routines.”

-A campaign by philanthropist and businessman Steve Morgan to help charities affected by Covid-19 has now helped over one million…Read More
+A campaign by philanthropist and businessman Steve Morgan to help charities affected by Covid-19 has now handed out £5m.
+The…Read More